 What are the main use cases for an ETL pipeline?

-- Data Warehousing: Consolidating data from multiple sources into a central repository for analysis and reporting.
+- Data warehousing: Consolidating data from multiple sources into a central repository for analysis and reporting.

-- Data Integration: Combining data from different sources to provide a unified view.
+- Data integration: Combining data from different sources to provide a unified view.

 What is the difference between ETL and ELT?

-Is open-source better than managed ETL tools?
+Is open-source better than managed ETL?

 Which tool is best for streaming data or CDC?